 How to share your facilities if you are self-isolating

-The cleaners will be providing enhanced cleaning on campus for touch points such as handrails, door handles, push-plates and digilocks.
+The cleaners will be regularly cleaning touchpoints such as handrails, door handles, push-plates and digilocks.
 Find out how you can use your other shared facilities on campus and keep them clean.

 If you have symptoms

 If you have symptoms, limit your use of communal spaces.

 If you leave your room to access facilities, wear a mask and maintain social distancing at all times.
 Do not use shared spaces such as the kitchen at the same time as other people - eat your meals in your room.